The Shadow of Bias: AI in Criminal Justice – Navigating Ethical Challenges

 • Diverse Datasets:

-These are the datasets on which developers should train the AI model.
+Developers should train AI models on diverse datasets.
 This helps the model pick up data from a wide section of the population to avoid bias.
 Regular audits by independent experts, including academics and lawyers, can help AI systems conform to penal statutes that criminal law entails.
 The audit processes will provide a proper avenue wherein risk assessment aligns with the Miller v.
 Alabama decision of 2012, wherein life sentences without parole for juveniles were prohibited.

 • Human Oversight: